Carer Payment (CP) carer is absent 009-06030020

 The hospitalisation provisions only apply when the care receiver is in hospital.
 For a child care receiver, there is no limit for hospitalisation, however the 63 day TCC limit still applies and all absences must be recorded on the carer's record.

-Note: when a care receiver remains in hospital for longer than 63 days in 1 calendar year, a carer may use the balance of their 63 day temporary cessation of care entitlement to remain eligible for CP.
+Note: when a care receiver remains in hospital for longer than 63 days in a calendar year, the carer may use the balance of their 63 day respite entitlement to remain eligible for CP.
 The balance of 63 hospitalisation days per calendar year does not apply if the carer is hospitalised.
-If the carer is temporarily admitted to hospital, then the temporary cessation of care provisions only may apply.

 If the carer is paid under the short term care or episodic care provisions, the respite limit will be a pro-rata amount, based on the period for which CP (child) is being granted.